-A product or service is created to solve a specific problem or need a consumer may have.
-Thus the first thing you need to do to find your market niche is to identify products that solve a problem.
+A product or service is likely to be successful if it solves a specific problem or need that a large number of consumers may have.
+Thus, one of your top priorities in determining your market niche should be to identify products that solve a problem.

-We suggest when looking at specific market problems to solve that you should focus your research on proven categories rather than new “hot” markets.
-We know for example that soccer players around the world will always need knee pads, however if your product is related to a fad or trend you may have trouble sustaining growth.
+We know, for example, that soccer players around the world will always need shin guards.
+However, if your product is related to a fad or trend you may have trouble sustaining growth.

-Keep in mind you can always expand from your specific niche.
-However, your initial focus should be to become the sole provider of your niche product.
-Amazon itself was first started as an online book seller and now it is a technology giant, shipping products around the world, but also creating content, their own products, as well as providing cloud web services.
+Keep in mind you can always diversify and expand from your niche.
+Your initial focus, however, should be to become the sole provider (or problem solver!) in your niche.
+For instance, Amazon started as an online bookseller and is now a technology giant, shipping products around the world, but also creating content, its own products, as well as providing cloud web services.

-If you do find a niche and become a sole provider then you can become a price maker which lends itself to better profit margins in comparison to being a price taker who have lower prices and thinner margins.
+If you do find a niche and become a sole provider, you can potentially become a price maker who can earn better margins than a price taker, who has lower prices and thinner margins.

 Let's say you have now established your top 5 options.
-How do you go about researching which option to go for?
+How do you go about choosing which option to go for?
 Some of the essential aspects you need to know are: